intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 * total_executor_cores: same as parameter ` total-executor-cores` in spark

 For more details of these config, please refer to [Spark Official Document](https://spark.apache.org/docs/latest/configuration.html)
-### 3. Launching Service
+### Launching Service
 We provide following scripts to start, stop, restart Cluster Serving.
 #### Start
 You can use following command to start Cluster Serving.
 ```
 cluster-serving-start
 ```
 This command will start Redis and Tensorboard if they are not running.
-Note that you need to provide `REDIS_HOME` environment variable as mentioned in [Installation](https://github.com/intel-analytics/analytics-zoo/blob/master/docs/docs/ClusterServingGuide/ProgrammingGuide.md#1-installation), if you need this feature.
+Note that you need to provide `REDIS_HOME` environment variable as mentioned in [Installation](#Installation), if you need this feature.

 #### Stop
 You can use following command to stop Cluster Serving, data in Redis and Tensorboard service will persist.